-11.1 Parkgate Primary School, The Futures Trust takes all safeguarding concerns and/or allegations against staff seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2021) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'.
-LINK UPDATED
+11.1 Parkgate Primary School, The Futures Trust takes all safeguarding matters including low level concerns and/or allegations that harm to a child has occurred against staff (including agency, volunteers and contractors) seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2022) and the CSCP Guidance, 'Allegations Against Staff and Volunteers'.
+LINK UPDATED document 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings'.
+(February 2022)